-In a speech given by Carl Juneau, a representative of CCRA, on November 12, 2003, he noted that tax shelter donation programs can mean a significant fiscal loss to the Canadian government.
-Juneau advises that "...the bottom line is that these schemes are contrary to the spirit of giving and to charity.
-Charities should be in the spirit of business of generosity, not in the business of making money for others...If you have been approached by some of these promoters, be very careful.
-The Tax Avoidance section is keeping close tabs on these promotions, and there will be legislative amendments to shut down this kind of practice".
+In a speech given by Carl Juneau, a representative of CRA, on November 12, 2003 at the Church & the LawTM Seminar hosted by Carter & Associates, he noted that tax shelter donation schemes can mean a significant fiscal loss to the Canadian government.
+Juneau advised that "...the bottom line is that these schemes are contrary to the spirit of giving and to charity.
+Charities should be in the spirit of, [the] business of generosity, not in the business of making money for others...If you have been approached by some of these promoters, be very careful.
+The Tax Avoidance Section is keeping close tabs on these promotions, and there will be legislative amendments to shut down this kind of practice".